Simply-Minds/product-service/README.md

 #### Enable Profiles in application.properties

-o switch between profiles (e.g., dev, prod), you can specify the active profile in the application.properties or as a runtime parameter.
+To switch between profiles (e.g., dev, prod), you can specify the active profile in the application.properties or as a runtime parameter.

 ```properties
 # Active Profile